plone/training/docs/mastering-plone/dexterity_2_talk.md

 In this part you will solve the following task:

-- Create a contenttype 'talk' to store all the data required for a talk
+- Create a content type 'talk' to store all the data required for a talk

 Topics covered: